activeadmin/inherited_resources/README.md

 ```

 Since most of the time when you change a create, update or destroy
-action you do so because you want to to change its redirect url, a shortcut is
+action you do so because you want to change its redirect url, a shortcut is
 provided.
 So you can do:

 ```ruby